How to Write an Application Letter

 e.
 Conclusion

-To conclude, restate your enthusiasm for the role and your eagerness to contribute to the company’s success.
+In conclusion, restate your enthusiasm for the role and your eagerness to contribute to the company's success.
 Additionally, encourage the employer to contact you for further discussion or an interview.

 I am very excited about the opportunity to join [Company Name] and bring my [specific skill or experience] to your team.
 I would welcome the chance to discuss my qualifications in further detail and am available for an interview at your convenience.
 Thank you for considering my application, and I look forward to hearing from you.